pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)

 !!! note "Minikube and Kubernetes Version"
-    At the time of the writing of this guide, minikube was version 1.29.0, which installs Kubernetes version 1.26.1.
+    At the time of the writing of this guide, minikube was version `1.30.1`, which installs Kubernetes version `1.26.3`.

 ### Install and configure minikube

 1. Install minikube for your platform.
-See the [Get Started!](https://minikube.sigs.k8s.io/docs/start/) page for details.
+See the product [Get Started!](https://minikube.sigs.k8s.io/docs/start/) page for details.

 1. Configure the minikube resources and virtualization driver.
-For example, the following options were used on an Apple Macbook Pro with VMware Fusion installed as the backing platform:
+For example, the following options were used on an Apple Macbook Pro with Docker as the backing platform:

     ```sh
     minikube config set cpus 6
-    minikube config set driver vmware
+    minikube config set driver docker
     minikube config set memory 12g
     ```